Dark Phoenix trailer sets the X-men alight, watch it here

 X-Men: Dark Phoenix, coming to theaters Feb.
 14, 2019, will follow Jean Grey as she hones her increasingly dangerous mutant powers.
 Her fellow X-Men will have to decide whether to save her from the Phoenix, her dark alternate personality, or protect the humans she threatens.

 The new trailer shows Jean Grey as a young girl scared and trying to figure out what's wrong with her.
 Professor X, played by the brilliant James McAvoy, really hit me with a tearjerker line: "Jean, you are not broken."
 The rest of the trailer features the X-Men tearing into Professor X for something he did.
 And Magneto gives us the classic "Charles..." line.
+Jennifer Lawrence is back as Mystique, and there seems to be me even more romance in the air.
 Color me intrigued.

 And good news for fans of the comic book story line: THR reports that "Dark Phoenix will revisit a classic comic book storyline that saw Jean Grey become the host for the Phoenix Force."